composablehorizons/compose-icons/icons-material-symbols-outlined-filled-android/README.md

-# Material Symbols outlined-filled icons for Android
+# Material Symbols OutlinedFilled icons for Android

-An Android icon library with all available Material Symbols outlined-filled icons as XML drawables.
+An Android icon library with all available Material Symbols OutlinedFilled icons as XML drawables.

 ## Installation